fuliisrobin/demo-price-variation-limiter/price-variation-limiter.md

 ## Orders and output
 ### Option
+**Note:** This table is using `reference price` - `order price` to calculate the vairation, which is inconsistent with the 2nd table, tweaked this in UT.
 | No | Instrument    | Side | Price  | Alert | Variation                              | Description         |
 |----|---------------|------|--------|-------|----------------------------------------|---------------------|
 | 0  | KS200400F5.KS | Buy  | 8.81   | No    | (8.81-8.81)/0.01 = 0                   | 0 < 8, pass         |